JoyHopeStudio

 He himself had recently been inspired by his visit to the Holy Land, where he'd been shown Jesus' traditional birthplace.

-St. Francis later told a friend why he desired to create the first nativity scene in his town: “I want to do something that will recall the memory of that Child who was born in Bethlehem, to see with bodily eyes the inconveniences of his infancy, how he lay in the manger, and how the ox and ass stood by.” |
+“I want to do something that will recall the memory of that Child who was born in Bethlehem, to see with bodily eyes the inconveniences of his infancy, how he lay in the manger, and how the ox and ass stood by.”

 At a time when most ordinary people could not read, St. Francis decided he would demonstrate the Christmas story in a way anyone could understand.